cnegronr/alura-agente/README.md

 # Document Q&A Agent

-An AI agent that answers questions about the content of a PDF file.
+An AI agent that answers questions about the content of a PDF/CSV file.

 ## Description

-This project implements a retrieval-augmented generation (RAG) system that enables intelligent question-answering over PDF documents.
-The agent processes PDF files, creates semantic embeddings, and uses a language model to answer user queries based on the document content with cited page references.
+This project implements a retrieval-augmented generation (RAG) system that enables intelligent question-answering over PDF/CSV documents.
+The agent processes PDF/CSV files, creates semantic embeddings, and uses a language model to answer user queries based on the document content with cited page references.

 ## Tech Stack